fieldtrip/website/reference/xdf2fieldtrip.md

    data = xdf2fieldtrip(filename, ...)

- Optional arguments should come in key-value pairs and can include streamindx = list, indices of the streams to read (default is all)
+ Optional arguments should come in key-value pairs and can include streamindx      = list, indices of the streams to read (default is all) sraterange      = range of sampling rate in Hz in data streams to read [lowerbound, upperbound] streamkeywords  = cell array of keywords in stream names to index streams to read {keyword1, keyword2}

  You can also use the standard procedure with FT_DEFINETRIAL and FT_PREPROCESSING for XDF files.
 This will return (only) the continuously sampled stream with the